arn4v/arnavgosain.com/content/js-reinvention.md

 Popular JS Libraries Have A Reinvention Problem

 It feels like every time I blink, a UI framework/state management solution/build tool I’m using has completely changed how it does things.
 Usually justified by “how much better it is”.
-Maybe it is, maybe it isn’t.
-But that doesn’t change the feeling that we’re chasing our own tails.

 And sure, there’s a deprecation period and a migration path, but that doesn’t make the constant changing feel any less like we’re chasing our tails.